AdesanyaAzeez/AdesanyaAzeez.github.io/README.md

 # ABDULAZEEZ ADESANYA - DATA ANALYST
-This is Adesanya Abdul Azeez Portfoli website.
+This is Adesanya Abdul Azeez Portfolio website.

 This website is used to showcase proficiency in variety of analysis tools in form of project